shaysingh818/Saya-Life/notes.md

 #### Tier 3: Above average water usage, irrigation for a typical lawn
 #### Tier 4: Excessive USE.
 Usage is way above the first 3 tiers

+Implementation: Based on amounts of water used based on HCF/CCF we could automate assigning a tier level of water usuage.
+If a tenant has a high amount of water usage we can assign it either Tier 2-4.
+If the user is using water for an appartment/home, we could assign their usuage to tier 1 category.
+We could even categorize users on thier tier usage and focus on high tier usage to save water.

 # Terminology (Hard to read on DOC)

 ### Water Budget